sbaks0820/papers/unlinkable-outsources-channel-monitoring.md

 I also want some source of true blockchain data without 1/2 parties in the channel having to run a full node.
 *When you receive coins you want to know as soon as you receive them so that you can grab money back from an invalid close.*

-Simple Approaches and Why They Fail
+Simple Approache and Why It Fail
 -----------------------------------
 Trust a friend to monitor all transaction in the channel or reward them for stopping an illegal close.
 But... we want them to stop invalid closes so the reward is meaningless and know they know all of your transaction history.